techiediaries/blog/_posts/2018-01-17-deploying-a-blog-part-3.markdown

 As you can see from the above, we are no longer using the database host, port, name, user and password.
 Instead we need only 2 variables, these are url, dbname.

-One final change is, we need to change a location of the log file found in `app/config/config_prod.yml`.
+Let's change the location of the log file found in `app/config/config_prod.yml`.
 In this file, there will be something similar to:

 ```yml